 Rather more expensive at around £200, the i5-6600K is a great all-arounder that's ripe for overclocking, which makes it an excellent choice for gamers building a custom rig.
 It doesn't ship with a cooler, though, and if you're going to be overclocking you'll want to buy a fairly serious piece of kit to keep temperatures low.
 If you're not looking to overclock and want something a bit cheaper, the i5-6400 is a great alternative and comes with a cooler.
 The Kaby Lake version of these chips are called i5-7600K and i5-7400.

 Intel Core i7-6700K

 Things get a little more complicated in the world of Intel’s laptop chips.
 For example, gone is the neat distinction between two-core i3s and four-core i5s, with a smattering of twin-core chips across Core i3, Core i5 and Core i7 ranges.
+There’s also no Core i3 processor in the new Y-Series of ultra-low-power chips, which replaces the Core M range (see Core M becomes Core i below).
+It’s called Core m3 instead.
 Here’s a breakdown: